paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-045-incentive-awards.md

 ### Statutory Notes

 #### Effective Date
-Subchapter effective Oct.
+Section effective Oct.
 1, 1981, see section 1703(c) of Pub.
 L. 97–35, set out as an Effective Date of 1981 Amendment note under [section 4501 of this title](./chapter-045-incentive-awards.md#section-4501).

 #### Authority To Make Awards
 Pub.
 L. 102–487, § 1(c), Oct.
 24, 1992, 106 Stat.
 3134, provided that: “Awards may be made under subchapter II of chapter 45 of title 5, United States Code, on and after the date of the enactment of this Act [Oct.
 24, 1992].”